Dale Bumpers College of Agricultural, Food and Life Sciences

 The Dale Bumpers College of Agricultural, Food, and Life Sciences is the University of Arkansas' college for students interested in plants, animals, food, the natural environment and the human environment.
 It is named for former US Senator and Arkansas governor Dale Bumpers.
 Bumpers College currently offers 14 majors.
 The Poultry Science program ranks as one of the three best nationally.
 Many faculty members have University of Arkansas Division of Agriculture research or extension appointments, which adds significantly to the number of teaching faculty and the resources available for instruction and extracurricular learning opportunities.

+Departments

+The departments at the college are: